terraform-ibm-modules/terraform-ibm-account-infrastructure-base/docs/about.md

 You can choose from two variations when deploying:

 * **Resource groups only**: Creates a structured set of IBM Cloud resource groups to help organize cloud resources by function.
-* **Resource groups with Account Settings**: In addition to resource groups, configures account-level settings for security, compliance, and session management.
+* **Resource groups with Account Settings**: In addition to resource groups, this deployment configures account-level settings for security, compliance, and session management.

 ---